nithinphilips/odel/README.rst

 Odel will upload the first file and wait until it is processed by TRIRIGA.
 Then the shell will execute the second upload.

 This is useful if the second upload requires the records in the first file to exist in order to create associations.
+Odel will wait until the Data Upload status is *Rollup All Completed*.

 File Naming Conventions
 -----------------------